ds-David-Shen/ds-David-Shen/README.md

 ### Hi there 👋

-My name is David Shen, and I'm a computing student of class '2024 at Queen's University
+My name is David Shen, and I am currently studying computong with a specialization in artificial intelligence at Queen's University